aerogear/graphback/docs/model/datamodel.md

 ### MongoDB

-If you are using MongoDB you should use `_id: ObjectID`, as `_id` in MongoDB documents is reserved for the primary key.
+If you are using MongoDB you should use `_id: GraphbackObjectID`, as `_id` in MongoDB documents is reserved for the primary key.

 ```graphql
 """